Kikunmi/kikunmi/README.md

 ## 🧠 What I Care About

-- 📚 **Learn‑It‑All Mindset** – Continuous learning, teaching, and giving back to the community
+- 📚 **Learn‑It‑All Mindset** – Continuous learning, teaching, and giving back to the community.
 - 🧩 **Digital Strategy** – Intentional use of technology to achieve a business outcomes.
-- 👥 **Human‑Centered Innovation** – Designing solutions around people, not just tools
+- 👥 **Human‑Centered Innovation** – Designing solutions around people, not just tools.

 ---